destinedtayo/BlueSkyProject2/README.md

 ##### Automation Testing

 This project is for BlueSky Citadel
-It is a Full automation testing including API
+It is a Full automation testing that includes API